Breadcrumb

 FAQs about the redesigned DGIS forms

-When will the transition to the redesigned DGIS forms take place?
+When did the transition to the redesigned DGIS forms take place?

-How will the transition to the redesigned DGIS forms be implemented?
+How is the transition to the redesigned DGIS forms being implemented?

 Where can grantees find out which redesigned DGIS forms will be (or have been) assigned to them?